Thrivestack-public/docs/docs/getting-started/self-serve/integrate/integrate.md

 </summary>

-For this template,  this the final user redirection.
+For this template,  this is the final user redirection.
 You can configure the page where you want to redirect the user at the [Success Redirection Page Checklist.](#) Thrivestack will redirect the user to this page.